TheMightyGit/rssole/README.md

 A single executable with a single config file that can largely be configured within the web UI.

-It's greatest feature is the lack of excess features.
+Its greatest feature is the lack of excess features.
 It tries to do a simple job well and not get in the way.

 ## Background